the-catman/objectab/.github/README.md

 # Pull requests and issues

 Pull requests and issues are welcome.
 Changing this to make your own version is welcome.
+Suggestions are welcome.
+Bug reports are welcome and recommended!